system76/ec/docs/debugging.md

     ```bash
     make BOARD=system76/<model> console_internal
     ```
-1. If you're not seeing seeing expected output, check the [log level cflag](https://github.com/system76/ec/blob/master/src/board/system76/common/common.mk#L31-L39).
+1. If you're not seeing seeing expected output, check the [log level cflag][log_cflag].
 This is an EC compile time configuration and changing will require a build and flash of the EC.
-You can override this in the untracked `./config.mk` file for example.

 ## Debugging with external device